rpriam/book1/README.md

 - Not just some formula without context but the real statistical foundation to understand better <br />

-- Generic computer codes in python, allow to train deep models for tabular data in a blink <br />
+- Generic python functions, allow to train and alter deep models for tabular data in a blink <br />

  <br />
  <br />